 The GED subtests are in Math, Literacy, Science, and Social Studies.

-The TASC and HiSET are offered in both paper-based and computer-formatted versions and have five subtests that are not modular.
+The TASC and HiSET are offered in both paper-based and computer-formatted versions and have five subtests that are modular as well.

 The HiSET and TASC exams come with two separate Literacy tests, one in writing and one in reading.